mohammedmrm/react-window-renderer/README.md

 [Demo preview](https://fy9mc5.csb.app/)

 > [!CAUTION]
-> This package is under development, you might face some buggy behaver
+> This package is under development, you might face some buggy behavior

-## Support

-> support me to keep this work up by [buying me a coffee](https://buymeacoffee.com/m.mohammed)
+> support me to keep this work up by [buy me a coffee](https://buymeacoffee.com/m.mohammed)

 ## Installation